mh-cbon/jedi/README.e.md

 }
 ```

-Models are useful to create condition without using wihtout raw text.
+Models are useful to create condition without using raw text identifiers.

 ```go
 JTodoModel.ID.Eq(1)